followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/scrolling/mode.md

 - **Virtual Mode**
 	In a virtual scrolling mode, the grid loads a summary value at runtime when it gets into a field of vision.
 Once a summary cell is out of the field of vision, it is removed from the grid.
 This behavior allows an end-user to scroll through large amounts of grid records without notable lags.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `PivotGridScrollingMode` enum.
+This enum accepts the following values: `Standard` and `Virtual`.

 <a href="http://js.devexpress.com/Demos/WidgetsGallery/#demo/data_grid-pivot_grid-virtual_scrolling" class="button orange small fix-width-155" style="margin-right:20px;" target="_blank">View Demo</a>
 <!--/fullDescription-->